News Archive 2021

 Biodiversity contributes to human health via four domains of pathways – both beneficial and harmful › more

-09.02.2021 | Biodiversity and People, TOP NEWS, iDiv Members
+09.02.2021 | TOP NEWS, Biodiversity and People, iDiv Members

 The global biodiversity strategy is currently being renegotiated (here at the Open-ended Working Group on the Post-2020 Global Biodiversity Framework, Feb.
 2020 in Rome) (Picture: IISD/Mike Muzurakis (enb.iisd.org/biodiv/post2020/oewg/2/24feb.html))